kkbughunter/Data-Structure/README.md

 13. [Hash Table](https://github.com/KKBUGHUNTER/Data-Structure/tree/main/All%20Data%20Structure/GRAPH%20Appliactions)<br>

 ## Mini Project
-We have Done a Mini Project by **Solving CP Problems that related to above Data Structure.**
+We have Done a Mini Project by **Solving CP Problems that related to above Data Structure.** This is a kind of Team project.
 1. Karthikeyan
 2. Mega
 3. Irayanbu